hep-mh/flounder/README.md

 <img src="https://hep-mh.com/files/mimetypes/application-apk.png" alt="apk" width="50"/>

-The ``.apk`` file for Android can be downloaded [here](https://hep-mh.com/files/packages/flounder-latest-android.apk).
-After downloading, make sure to allow installation form unknown sources in your settings.
+The ``.apk`` file for Android can be downloaded from [here](https://hep-mh.com/files/packages/flounder-latest-android.apk).
+After downloading, make sure to allow installation from unknown sources in your settings.
 And for your own security, turn it back off once you are done.

 *Publication on F-Droid is on the Roadmap.*